Shoprenter/sr-styleguide/README.md

 ## Demo

+The latest version's component & style demos and documentation can be viewed here:

 https://styleguide.shoprenter.hu/

 OR

-You can find detailed documentation and component demos inside the package:
+You can find the detailed documentation and component demos for the given version inside the package itself:

 ```
 /dist/demo/index.html